flameFoam/flameFoam/README.md

 # flameFoam

-Hydrogen-air premixed turbulent combustion solver for OpenFOAM
+Hydrogen-air premixed turbulent combustion solver for OpenFOAM v9:
 - Progress variable approach
 - TFC and ETFC models for RANS with Zimont, Bradley and Bray correlations
 - Laminar burning velocity can be set by user (constant value) or estimated using Malet correlation (for lean mixtures only) or custom DNN model (for dry mixtures only)
 - FSD model for LES with Charlette correlation

+## Compilation
+Solver is compiled using **wmake** command.
+[OpenFOAM v9](https://openfoam.org/release/9/) needs to be installed.

 ## Contributors
 - Lead developer: Mantas Povilaitis, 2019 - current, mantas.povilaitis@lei.lt